Korean Air: Expansion

 Korean Air operated international flights to destinations such as Hong Kong, Japan, Taiwan, and Los Angeles with Boeing 707s until the introduction of the Boeing 747 in 1973.
-In that year, the airline introduced Boeing 747s on its trans-Pacific routes and started a European service to Paris, France using the 707 and then McDonnell Douglas DC-10.
+That year, the airline introduced Boeing 747s on its trans-Pacific routes and started a European service to Paris, France, using the 707 and then McDonnell Douglas DC-10.
 In 1975, the airline became one of the earliest Asian airlines to operate Airbus aircraft with the purchase of three Airbus A300s, which were put into immediate service on Asian routes.
 In 1981, Korean Air opened its cargo terminal at Los Angeles International Airport.
 Since South Korean aircraft were prohibited from flying in the airspace of North Korea and the Soviet Union at the time, the European routes had to be designed eastbound from South Korea, such as Seoul ~ Anchorage ~ Paris.

 Change to 'Korean Air'

 A blue-top, silver and redesigned livery with a new corporate "Korean Air" logo featuring a stylized Taegeuk design was introduced on March 1, 1984, and the airline's name changed to Korean Air from Korean Air Lines.
 This livery was introduced on its MD-80s and Boeing 747-300s.
 It was designed in cooperation between Korean Air and Boeing.
-In the 1990s, Korean Air became the first airline to use the new McDonnell Douglas MD-11 to supplement its new fleet of Boeing 747-400 aircraft; however, the MD-11 did not meet the airline's performance requirements and they were eventually converted to freighters.
+In the 1990s, Korean Air became the first airline to use the new McDonnell Douglas MD-11 to supplement its new fleet of Boeing 747-400 aircraft; however, the MD-11 did not meet the airline's performance requirements, and they were eventually converted to freighters.
 Some older 747 aircraft were also converted for freight service.
-In 1984, Korean Air's head office was in the KAL Building on Namdaemunno, Jung-gu, Seoul.
+In 1984, Korean Air's head office was in the KAL Building on Namdaemunno, Jung District, Seoul.